 Civil War Service

 After the fall of Fort Sumter ignited the American Civil War in April 1861, Hazen received a promotion to captain on May 14.
-After officials rebuffed Hazen’s efforts to secure a field command, he received a leave of absence and traveled to Cleveland, Ohio to recruit soldiers for the 41st Ohio Infantry Regiment.
+When officials rebuffed Hazen’s efforts to secure a field command, he received a leave of absence and traveled to Cleveland, Ohio to recruit soldiers for the 41st Ohio Volunteer Infantry Regiment.
 After the regiment assembled, the soldiers elected Hazen as their commander, and the U.S. War Department commissioned him as a colonel in the volunteer army on October 29, 1861.